metalcarratt/ministry/ls/Exodus/msg83.md

 oil is the spirit of christ which we need to be saturated with.

 spices signify christs death and resurrection as the antibiotic to kill all the spritual germs.

+#### goats hair, lambs skin dyed red, porpoise skin
+goats hair signifies christ being made sin for us, the sinners (goats)

+ram is christ who died for us

+porpoise skin is the strength of christ to endure suffering, injury, and difficukty, to protect cover us from attacks, troubles, trials and sufferings.